digiwage/testwage/doc/README.md

-Testwage Core
+TESTWAGE Core
 =====================

 Setup
 ---------------------
-[Testwage Core](http://testwage.org/wallet) is the original Testwage client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Testwage transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[TESTWAGE Core](http://testwage.org/wallet) is the original TESTWAGE client and it builds the backbone of the network.
+However, it downloads and stores the entire history of TESTWAGE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Testwage on your native platform.
+The following are some helpful notes on how to run TESTWAGE on your native platform.

 ### Unix